oddpetersson/gocube-protocol/README.md

 - Connect to the primary service
 - Enable notifications for the TX characteristic service

-The cube now starts sending the following notifications:
+The following notifications are sent without requests:
 - 3D tracking: 15 notifications per second (MsgOrientation).
 These notifications can be disabled and enabled
-- Rotations: one message every time a face is rotated (MsgRotation)
+- Rotations: one message each time a face is rotated (MsgRotation)

-The following information can be requested:
+The following notifications can be requested:
-- Current battery level (GetBattery)
+- Current battery level (MsgBattery)
-- Current state (GetState)
+- Current state (MsgState)
-- Offline stats (GetStats)
+- Offline stats (MsgStats)
-- Cube type (GetCubeType)
+- Cube type (MsgCubeType)

-Additional commands:
+Additional requests:
 - Reboot
 - Toggle backlight
 - Calibrate 3D tracking
+- Reset cube to solved state

 # GATT Services
 | Service             | Properties | UUID |